 Tuition bills can also be paid online by initiating an ACH transaction.

-For more information, about payment methods, visit the Bursar's Office.
+For more information about payment methods, visit the Bursar's Office.

 When are tuition and fees due?

 The Bursar's Office will email a bill detailing your tuition and fee charges.
-We'll update this website with those deadlines as soon as they're available.

 Withdrawals, Cancellations and Refunds